Blunk-electronic/ET/script_command_set.md

 - generating schematics, layouts and device models via third party software
 - The acronym 'CS' indicates a construction site where things are not complete or intended for the future.

-Both GUIs for schematic and board editor provide a command line where you can enter commands.
-Every script command (as explained in the follwing) can be executed and tested separately via the command line of the schematic or board editor.

 The script file must exist in the project directory.
 A script in general is just a list of things to do by the CAE system.
 CS: link to example script